Production3000/mvp3000esp/doc/led_module.md

 ##### Public Methods and Options

- *  `void adaptiveBrightness(uint8_t analogPin, uint8_t analogBits = 0)`: Use a photoresistor to automatically adapt the brightness of the LED strip.
+ *  `void adaptiveGlobalBrightness(uint8_t analogPin, uint8_t analogBits = 0)`: Use a photoresistor to automatically adapt the global brightness of the LED strip.
+This overrides the global brightness setting.
- *  `void setBrightness(uint8_t brightness)`: Set the brightness of the LED strip.
-This turns adaptive brightness off.
+ *  `void setGlobalBrightness(uint8_t brightness)`: Set the global brightness of the LED strip.
+This turns adaptive global brightness off.
  *  `void setLed(CallbackSyncSetter setOnceSyncSetter)`:
- *  `void setLed(CallbackSingleSetter setOnceSingleSetter)`:
+ *  `void setLed(CallbackSeparateSetter setOnceSeparateSetter)`:
  *  `void setLed(CallbackArraySetter setOnceArraySetter)`:
  *  `void demandLedUpdate()`: Demand an update of the LED strip.
 This is necessary if the LED display depends on the status of the script.
  *  `void setOnDemandSetter(CallbackArraySetter onDemandArraySetter)`:
- *  `void setOnDemandSetter(CallbackSingleSetter onDemandSingleSetter)`:
+ *  `void setOnDemandSetter(CallbackSeparateSetter onDemandSeparateSetter)`:
  *  `void setOnDemandSetter(CallbackSyncSetter onDemandSyncSetter)`:
  *  `void setEffect(uint8_t effect)`: Display a pre-defined effect.
- *  `setEffectSetter(FxSingleSetter fxCallback, uint16_t duration_ms, boolean onlyOnNewCycle = false)`: Set a custom effect.
+ *  `setEffectSetter(FxSeparateSetter fxCallback, uint16_t duration_ms, boolean onlyOnNewCycle = false)`: Set a custom effect.
 Each LED is set individually.
  *  `setEffectSetter(FxSyncSetter fxCallback, uint16_t duration_ms, boolean onlyOnNewCycle = false)`: Set a custom effect.
 All LED are synchronized to display the same color.